Troubleshooting Push Notifications

 com.apple.developer.aps-environment in the entitlements, you've either not configured your app ID for production push notifications, or you haven't updated your distribution provisioning profile since configuring your app ID.

-You probably created your distribution provisioning profile before you configured your App ID for push notifications in Member Center.
-Or. it might just be that the distribution provisioning profile installed on your build machine is older than the one in Member Center.
-In that case, delete the one on the build machine and click Refresh at the bottom right of the Organizer window.
+You probably created your distribution provisioning profile before you configured your App ID for push notifications in your developer account.
+Or. it might just be that the distribution provisioning profile installed on your build machine is older than the one in your account.
+In that case, delete the one on the build machine, go to Xcode > Preferences... > Accounts, select your team, and click View Details....
+In the sheet that appears, click Download All.

 Registration Succeeded But No Notifications Received